MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffloadlist/nf-wificxpoweroffloadlist-wifipoweroffloadlistgetelement.md

 title: WifiPowerOffloadListGetElement (wificxpoweroffloadlist.h)
 ms.date: 09/14/2021
 targetos: Windows
-description: The WifiPowerOffloadListGetElement function gets a low power protocol offload from a list of offloads to a Wi-Fi adapter. req.assembly: req.construct-type: function req.ddi-compliance:
+description: The WifiPowerOffloadListGetElement function gets a low power protocol offload from a list of offloads to a WiFiCx net adapter. req.assembly: req.construct-type: function req.ddi-compliance: